Scaffolding Frequently Asked Questions FAQs

 Scaffolding is generally needed for tasks at heights above 6 to 10 feet, depending on the complexity of the job and the stability of the working platform required.
 For higher elevations, scaffolding provides a safer and more stable work environment.

-For scaffolding, use ladders specifically designed for compatibility with scaffolding systems, such as extension ladders or step ladders that are stable and properly secured.
-Ensure the ladder meets safety standards and is used according to manufacturer instructions.
+For scaffolding, use ladders specifically designed for compatibility with scaffolding systems that bolt on to the scaffolding frames via ladder brackets.
+Ensure the ladder meets OSHA safety standards and is used according to manufacturer instructions.